Not Yet Rated

 - solving puzzles

-Bottom LineIf iPads are available, this is a very solid choice for learning how to code.
+Bottom LineIf iPads are available, this is an inspired choice for learning how to create and tweak code.

 No teacher dashboard, but a companion set of video lessons and a teacher guide are available on iTunes.